MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/assess-office-365-proplus.md

 In addition, you should review the system requirements for your Office server workloads.
 For example, Exchange 2007 does not support Outlook 2016.
 For more details, see [Exchange Server Supportability Matrix](https://docs.microsoft.com/exchange/plan-and-deploy/supportability-matrix) and [System Requirements for Office server products](https://products.office.com/office-system-requirements).

 Finally, you should review the deployment tools you use in your organization, such as Microsoft Endpoint Configuration Manager.
 Most organizations deploy Office with the deployment tools they already have in place.
-If your organization uses Configuration Manager, we recommend upgrading to the Current Branch and updating to the current release.
+If your organization uses Configuration Manager, we recommend upgrading to the current branch and updating to the current release.
 For more details, see [Which branch of Configuration Manager should I use?](https://docs.microsoft.com/configmgr/core/understand/which-branch-should-i-use).

 ## Step 2 - Review licensing and accounts